eparis/kubernetes/docs/node.md

 For self-registration, the kubelet is started with the following options:
   - `--apiservers=` tells the kubelet the location of the apiserver.
   - `--kubeconfig` tells kubelet where to find credentials to authenticate itself to the apiserver.
-  - `--cloud_provider=` tells the kubelet how to talk to a cloud provider to read metadata about itself.
+  - `--cloud-provider=` tells the kubelet how to talk to a cloud provider to read metadata about itself.
   - `--register-node` tells the kubelet to create its own node resource.

 Currently, any kubelet is authorized to create/modify any node resource, but in practice it only creates/modifies